Thomas2419/ADDS/README.md

-## ADDS: Open-Vocabulary Multi-Label Classification with CLIP and Pyramid-Forwarding
+# Open Source Implementation of ADDS: Open-Vocabulary Multi-Label Classification with CLIP and Pyramid-Forwarding

 ## Overview